agambino720/tumor_identification_model/README.md

-# Identify Tumors with CNNS Using MRIs
+# Identify Brain Tumors with CNNS Using MRIs

 ## Elevator Pitch